-August 19: Welcome to Tanzania!
+August 17: Welcome to Tanzania!
 After a good night’s rest and a hearty breakfast at your excellent hotel, we’ll stop at an interesting museum in Arusha that will prepare us for the experiences ahead.
 We will then drive one hour to the Marafiki Africa base camp arriving in time for a light lunch.
 We will have an orientation meeting that will provide important information about our tour.
-In the late afternoon, we’ll be treated to a welcome celebration by members of the local Masaai tribe.
+While in this area, we’ll visit some of the local homes and tour a local village which is very interesting.
+We’ll also visit the local school near the village.
+Those interested can participate in a humanitarian opportunity there.
+In the evening, we’ll be treated to a welcome celebration by members of the local Masaai tribe.
 They are warm, colorful and excited to share their land and culture with you.
 Dinner is included at the end of the celebration.
 We then continue back to our hotel in Arusha.
 B, L, D

-August 23: After our early breakfast (including a delicious ostrich egg omlette), we venture into a different part of the Serengeti today where we will again enjoy a morning and afternoon game drive.
+August 21: After our early breakfast, we venture into a different part of the Serengeti today where we will again enjoy a morning and afternoon game drive.
 You’ll be amazed at how quickly time passes on these drives and because of the diverse places and animals, you’ll enjoy each one.
 The larger mammals are often found in this area.
 We are likely to see animals like elephants, warthogs, lions, crocodiles, hippos and giant gazelles.
 Our journey takes us into the southwestern portion of Kenya today.
 We will have our picnic lunch today at the Hippo Pool.
 It’s not unusual to see 50-100 hippos here enjoying the water.
 Tonight after dinner at our safari camp, we will pop popcorn over the fire and set up our big screen and speakers and watch the Lion King under the stars.
 Why not!
 We are in the place that is depicted in the movie and it’s a fun experience.
 B, L, D

-August 25: Welcome to another amazing place.
+August 22: Today we will exit the Serengeti and take you to another amazing place as we go inside the Ngorongoro Crater. (we saw it from above a few days ago).
 This natural crater was once a mountain higher than Everest.
 It is now a deep, volcanic crater which is the largest unbroken caldera in the world.
 It is 15 miles across and 1,800 feet deep.
 It is a breathtaking natural wonder and full of wildlife.
 Our game drive today is inside this lush crater.
-It is common to see the crowned crane, monkeys, buffalo, jackal and the one animal we probably haven’t seen yet: The rhinoceros which are plentiful in this crater and it is exciting to see them in the wild.
+It is common to see lions, elephants, the crowned crane, monkeys, buffalo, jackal and a chance to see the one animal we probably haven’t seen yet: The rhinoceros which are endangered, but are often seen in the crater.
+This is one of the last places in Africa where you have a chance to see a rhino in the wild.
 We have a picnic lunch today at the Hippo and Crocodile Pool.
 We exit the crater and continue to our hotel which is the Mto wa Mbu region.
 We’ll enjoy dinner and a relaxing evening.
 B, L, D